 Massively successful people focus on one thing.
+Period.
 Think about the times in your life when you really needed results.
-Maybe you were broke and had to have money in the next 24 hours to pay your bills.
-You had no other option but to figure it out.
-Chances are that you figured it out.
-Why? …

 Make no mistake, there is no achievement without effort.
 There is no forward progress without activity.
 Where is no championship without work.
 You get to decide how important that achievement or progress is to you.
 You get to decide if you’re willing to sacrifice for what you want or if you’re willing to let what you want become that sacrifice.